How does the Goat Program Work?

 The Mission of the Haiti Outreach Ministry is to help the Catholic families of Haiti become economically self-sufficient.

-The village bank program is now making a second round of small business loans and currently has 31 members.
-Both programs will continue to be managed by Fr.
-Levielle and parish leadership as we depart.
+The Good Shepherd Haiti Outreach Ministry was founded in 2016, when we began a partner relationship with St. Dominque Catholic Church in Marigot.
+As planned, we concluded our relationship with St. Dominque Church in 2022.
+We have many fond memories of the friends we made there and leave behind a legacy of both a livestock and village bank programs that continue to grow and prosper.
+Both programs continue to be managed by Fr.
+Levielle and parish leadership.
 During our time with St. Dominque, Good Shepherd also provided funding for pews at St. Matthew Chapel and a new roof at St. Andrew Chapel.
 We believe we can confidently say that our partnership with St. Dominque improved the lives of many of its families.